CenterForCollectiveLearning/Place-Pulse/README.md

     	* Running on http://localhost:8000/
     	* Restarting with reloader

-And then, open up http://localhost:8000/study/create
+And then, open up http://localhost:8000/ or http://localhost:8000/admin